wallarm/product-documentation/docs/2.16/updating-migrating/what-is-new.md

 * Added Envoy support
 * Added Yandex.Cloud support

-All platforms available for the WAF node 2.16 installation are listed by the [link](../admin-en/supported-platforms.md).
+All platforms available for the WAF node 2.16 installation are listed [here](../admin-en/supported-platforms.md).

 ## New features

-* [Displaying versions](../user-guides/nodes/regular-node.md#viewing-details-of-waf-node) of installed WAF, NGINX-WAF, Envoy-WAF components in Wallarm Console
+* [Displaying versions](../user-guides/nodes/regular-node.md#viewing-details-of-waf-node) of installed WAF, NGINX-WAF, and Envoy-WAF components in the Wallarm Console
-* New configuration directive [`wallarm_enable_libdtection`](../admin-en/configure-parameters-en.md#wallarm_enable_libdetection) to reduce the number of false positives using additional attacks validation with improved algorithms
+* New configuration directive [`wallarm_enable_libdtection`](../admin-en/configure-parameters-en.md#wallarm_enable_libdetection) reduces the number of false positives using additional attack validation with improved algorithms

     !!! warning "Memory consumption increase"
         When analyzing attacks using the libdetection library, the amount of memory consumed by NGINX and Wallarm processes may increase by about 10%.